Megha912/PS-PJP/README.md

   # Checkout brings in data from the local repository, we usually checkout to a branch, fetching the code within that branch in our local system.

 ## Rebase
-  # Rebased with i - Used Reword,Squash,Fixup and Edit (Interactive Rebase)
+  # Rebased with i - Used Reword,Squash,Fixup,Exec,Drop and Edit (Interactive Rebase)